subfuzion/logster/README.md

 [![NPM version](https://badge.fury.io/js/logster.png)](http://badge.fury.io/js/logster)

-logster provides a configurable node logging facility that can write to various destinations.
+logster provides a simple, but extensible node logging facility that can write to various destinations. logster supports syslog severity levels, categories, and custom data and tags.
+It is easy to add new loggers and formatters.

+There are quite a few [log packages](https://npmjs.org/search?q=log) for node. logster strives to provide the same simplicity as the tiniest of these packages with "batteries included," while also providing a design that makes it easy to add new loggers.

 It provides the following loggers "out of the box":

   * consolelogger
   * streamlogger
   * mongologger

+logster can be easily configure to simultaenously log to multiple destinations, as this snipped demonstrates:

+    var log = new Log(severity.DEBUG, consoleLogger, mongoLogger, ...);

 Installation
 ------------